Drinking water, including bottled water, may reasonably be expected to contain small amounts of some contaminants.

 If you have any questions or comments regarding this report, please call the Municipal Authority of Westmoreland County’s Customer Service Department at 724-755-5800 ext.
 5815.
 For more information about the Municipal Authority of Westmoreland County visit our web site at www.mawc.org.

 The Municipal Authority of Westmoreland County DOES NOT add fluoride treatment to the water.
+Water in the Ligonier Service Area will no longer contain Flouride as of 2018.

 Please contact your dental professional for advice.